 - Our friends and family need God and Christ and we are placing them directly into His hands through prayer

 Through prayer we remove ourselves as the force through which the conversion comes (our intelligence, our arguments or approach) and we place the gospel of Christ and the efforts of the Holy Spirit as the key elements that bring about conversion.

-- Romans 1:16 – "is the power of God for salvation to everyone who believes."
+- Romans 1:16 – "The gospel is the power of God for salvation to everyone who believes."

 - Romans 8:28 – "And we know that God causes all things to work together for good to those who love God, to those who are called "according to His purpose."

 So, for each question or case presented I would say that you should begin by making that person or situation a regular subject of your prayers.
 In this way you are establishing the correct relationship between yourself, the other person and God.
 And we are creating the best environment for the next principle in the biblical approach to conversion and teaching.

 Principle #2 – Proclamation